5afe/safe-gelato-relay-service/README.md

 ## Running the service

 Before running the service you need to set up a Gelato API Key ([instructions](https://docs.gelato.network/developer-services/relay/payment-and-fees/1balance#production)).
-This can be done via an environment variable in the local environment where you are executing the service:
+This can be added via an environment variable in the local environment where you are executing the service:

 Currently two chains are supported: Goerli (chainId=5) and Gnosis Chain (chainId=100).
 ```bash